ramtinJ95/Mywiki/Snowflake Data Cloud Features and Architecture.md

 Confluent only).

 ### Good to know
-standard retatation period is 1 day and auto enabled for all snowflake accounts.
+standard retention period is 1 day and auto enabled for all snowflake accounts.
 Snowflake keeps the batch load history for 64 days.
 For snowflake Enterprise Edition
 - For transient databases, schemas, and tables, the retention period can be set